ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ### Synchronous and asynchronous behavior
 {: #openwhisk_ref_javascript_synchasynch}

 It is common for JavaScript functions to continue execution in a callback function even after a return.
-To accommodate this, an activation of a JavaScript action can be *synchronous* or *asynchronous*.
+To accommodate this behavior, an activation of a JavaScript action can be *synchronous* or *asynchronous*.

 A JavaScript action's activation is **synchronous** if the main function exits under one of the following conditions:

 - The main function exits without executing a `return` statement.
 - The main function exits by executing a `return` statement that returns any value *except* a Promise.

-Here is an example of a synchronous action.
+See the following example of a synchronous action:

 ```
 // an action in which each path results in a synchronous activation